 The Bad News Bears

-The cranky, crotchety, reluctant coach is a sports movie staple, but few are as enduring or memorable as Walter Matthau’s Morris Buttermaker in The Bad News Bears.
+The cranky, crotchety, reluctant coach is a sports movie staple.
+But few are as enduring or memorable as Walter Matthau’s Morris Buttermaker in The Bad News Bears.

 The alcoholic, pool-cleaning, former-minor-league-pitcher becomes the unlikely father figure to the ultimate little league team of misfits and miscreants.
 Rude, crude, and a ton of fun, it’s a movie both kids and adults can love, even if younger viewers may pick up a blue word here or there.
+It’s a perfect watch for Father’s Day.

 Related Reading: Cinematic Lessons in Fatherhood: Finding Nemo